wllfaria/ayase/assembly-spec.md

 mul r1 r2       ; multiply register with register (MulRegReg)

 ; bitwise operations
-lsf r1 $0010    ; left shift register with literal (LsfLitReg) lsf r1 r2       ; left shift register with register (LsfRegReg) rsf r1 $0010    ; right shift register with literal (RsfLitReg) rsf r1 r2       ; right shift register with register (RsfRegReg) and r1 $0010    ; and (&) literal into register (AndLitReg)
+lsh r1 $0010    ; left shift register with literal (LsfLitReg) lsh r1 r2       ; left shift register with register (LsfRegReg) rsh r1 $0010    ; right shift register with literal (RsfLitReg) rsh r1 r2       ; right shift register with register (RsfRegReg) and r1 $0010    ; and (&) literal into register (AndLitReg)
 and r1 r2       ; and (&) register into register (AndRegReg)
 or  r1 $0010    ; or  (|) literal into register (OrLitReg)